-Reasonable accommodations for the assessment process are provided to applicants with disabilities when appropriate, as qualified under the Americans with Disabilities Act of 1990, as amended, or the Rehabilitation Act of 1973, as amended.
+Reasonable accommodations for the on-line assessment may be provided to applicants with disabilities when appropriate, as qualified under the Americans with Disabilities Act of 1990, as amended, or the Rehabilitation Act of 1973, as amended.
 The PMF Program Office determines assessment accommodations on a case-by-case basis based on claimed disability and documentation provided.
-The PMF Program Office may contact the applicant directly, via email, to adjudicate their request.

 The supporting documentation must be from a qualified professional that includes information about the disability as well as the testing accommodation being requested.
 A Schedule A Letter is and of itself is not sufficient documentation.

 Those applicants requesting a reasonable accommodation will be instructed to not proceed with the on-line assessment until their request is adjudicated by the PMF Program Office.
-If an applicant makes a request, he/she will be prompted to briefly describe the accommodation and submit supporting documentation during the application process; please follow the instructions appearing in the application.
+Instructions are provided in the Guide on how an applicant can reverse their request in order to proceed with completing the on-line assessment without an accommodation.

 Applicants waiting for a request for a reasonable accommodation for the on-line assessment to be adjudicated may continue with other parts of their application.